-Coil is an output instruction; the user program monitors the status of the input.
-According to the program when the output coil is energizing in the program, it will activate the physical output and connected load is activated after that.
+The coil is an output instruction; the user program monitors the status of the input.
+According to the program when the output coil is energizing in the program, it will activate the physical output and the connected load is activated after that.

 In the animation when the output QN0 energizes in the program it will activate the physical output QN0 which activates the 24V DC relay coil connected with it.

 This instruction works like NOT gate, when the input of this instruction is “0” then it will give the output “1” and when the input of the NOT is “1” it will give the output “0”.